junegunn/vim-easy-align/README.md

 ---

-### Non-interactive mode (command line)
+### Using `EasyAlign` in command line

-Instead of going into the interactive mode, you can type in arguments to `:EasyAlign` command.
+Instead of going into the interactive mode, you can just type in arguments to `:EasyAlign` command.

 ```vim